lucidvm/core/readme.md

 ### Libraries

-- **conduit**: Abstractions for serializing event data.
-Used by LucidVM to transparently utilize many different layer 6 protocols (JSON, Guacamole, MsgPack/LEC, etc) over WebSocket (and offer on-the-fly "upgrading" between them).

-- **shared**: Code shared between other components of the project (such as LEC event codebooks).
+- **shared**: Code shared between other components of the project (such as event conduit abstractions and LEC event codebooks).

 - **client**: A CVMP client library geared towards LucidVM.